 What Advisors Should Look for in an Alternative Investment

 The demand for alternative investments has surged over the last few decades, with this growth expected to continue in the years to come.
-Prequin estimates the market for alternatives will reach $14 trillion by 2023.
-To put that into perspective, this amount is roughly half the entire current market cap of the NYSE, and greater than that of the NASDAQ.
+Prequin estimates the market for alternatives will double in size by 2027, up from $9.3 trillion at the beginning of 2022.
+To put that into perspective, this amount is 80% of the entire market cap of the NYSE, and greater than that of the NASDAQ.
 Exposure within portfolios is growing as well.
 The most successful university endowments have been known to allocate as much as one-third of their portfolio to alternatives.

 Before we discuss the benefits behind this increasing demand, let’s define what we mean by “alternatives.”
 This broad category includes traditional alternatives such as hedge funds, private equity, real estate, managed futures, and commodities, as well as newer or more obscure investments such as art, cryptocurrencies, timber, storage facilities and peer-to-peer lending.
 Alternatives were traditionally only available to ultra-high net worth investors, but this continues to change as firms like Origin Investments recognize increased demand and break down barriers to entry.